Here's how Democrats want to tax billionaires' capital gains - Local News 8

 The proposal would tax billionaires on the gain in value of certain assets every year, instead of only at the time of sale, as is currently done.

 Details remain scarce, as lawmakers try to swiftly cobble together the complicated plan so it can be released in the coming days.
-It would likely only hit those at the very, very top of the wealth ladder.
+It would likely only hit those at the very, very top of the wealth ladder, likely roughly 700 to 800 people — those with $1 billion or more in assets or with reported income of more than $100 million for three consecutive years.

 “It would help get at capital gains, which are an extraordinarily large part of the incomes of the wealthiest individuals, and right now escape taxation until they’re realized,” Treasury Secretary Janet Yellen told CNN’s Jake Tapper on Sunday, adding that she wouldn’t call that a “wealth tax.”